prasenjit1535/RAG_PDF_chatbot/README.md

 # RAG_PDF_chatbot
-# 📄 Chat with PDFs — Multilingual RAG App using Groq API
+# 📄 Chat with PDFs —  RAG App using Groq API

 This is a Streamlit-based web app that allows you to upload one or more PDFs and ask questions about their content.
 It uses **Groq LLMs** for answering queries based on document context with **HuggingFace embeddings** and **FAISS vector store**.